WallarooLabs/blog.wallaroolabs.com/content/post/real-time-streaming-pattern-joining-streams.md

 ## Conclusion
 The joining streams pattern is used frequently when building streaming data applications and since Wallaroo allows you to implement any joining logic you require for the join, it is a very powerful model.

-## Give Wallaroo a try
-We hope that this post has piqued your interest in Wallaroo!

-If you are just getting started, we recommend you try our [Docker image](https://docs.wallaroolabs.com/book/getting-started/docker-setup.html), which allows you to get Wallaroo up and running in only a few minutes.

-Wallaroo provides a robust platform that enables developers to implement business logic within a streaming data pipeline quickly.
-Wondering if Wallaroo is right for your use case?
-Please reach out to us at [hello@wallaroolabs.com](hello@wallaroolabs.com), and we’d love to chat.